Conyngham Hall is surrounded by an area of open parkland offering leisure activities, woodland and riverside walks.

 The open grassland is enhanced by mature trees amid a number of seasonal bedding, herbaceous and shrub beds.
 Woodland areas close to the River Nidd provide a variety of nature walks and are ideal for spotting local wildlife.

 Yorkshire Driftwood, who offer support and creative development opportunities to young people with disabilities, have created a series of beautiful wooden sculptures in the woodland close to Bond End.
-There are eight sculptures, on the theme of “along the riverbank,” inspired by the book The Wind in the Willows.
+There are a series of sculptures, on the theme of "along the riverbank", inspired by the book The Wind in the Willows.
 In all, more than 250 people worked on the project, from volunteers to artists.

 Outdoor games are available from March to October.
-See the games in parks information for opening times and current prices.
+Please visit games at Conyngham Hall information for opening times and current prices.

 - two tennis courts